c4arl0s/ProjectNoStoryboardOnlyXIB-ObjectiveC/README.md

 1. Delete the storyBoard.
 2. Delete The main Interface, it is where you normally call your storyboard, Delete what it is inside.
-2.1.
-Add a file ViewController subClass of UIViewController, and also create an xib file.
+3 Add a file FirstViewController subClass of UIViewController, and also create an xib file.
-3. Allocate an UIWindow in memory, then send the message initWithFrame.
+4. Allocate an UIWindow in memory, then send the message initWithFrame.
-4. Allocate FirstViewControllerClass in memory and send the message init, then asign it to a firstViewController pointer
+5. Allocate FirstViewControllerClass in memory and send the message init, then asign it to a firstViewController pointer
-5. Asign firstViewController to a rootViewController.
+6. Asign firstViewController to a rootViewController.
-6. send the message makeKeyAndVisible to the self.window.
+7. send the message makeKeyAndVisible to the self.window.

 ``` objective-c
 //